-We are playing a game of “spot the chateau” that could be ours one day – when we win the lottery of course.
+We are playing a game of “spot the chateau” in Bordeaux that could be ours one day – when we win the lottery of course.

 It’s hard not to get carried away with this French fantasy as we glide along the River Garonne, past one magnificent palace after the next, taking in the opulence and history of the country’s most popular wine region from the bow of the luxury Barge Tango.